Port St Mary railway station

-Buildings

-The Original 1874 Station
+Original Station

+Timber Structure

-When originally opened in August 1874 the site was furnished with a timber structure with zinc roof similar to structures at Santon Station, Ballasalla Station and Colby Station (with only that at Santon remaining in situ today) but with the popularity of the resort in the line's earliest days the decision was taken by the Railway Company to upgrade the station after which the original structure was demolished; few early views survive of this structure, but reveal it to be very similar to the other along the line, originally having a distinctive candy-striped roof.
-A central shelter section was flanked by a small station masters' office and store-cum-waiting room adjacent.
+When opened on 1 August 1874 the site was furnished with a timber structure with zinc roof similar to structures at Santon, Ballasalla and Colby (with only that at Santon remaining in situ today) but with the popularity of the resort in the line's earliest days the decision was taken by the Railway Company to upgrade the site after which the original structure was demolished; few early views survive of this structure, but reveal it to be very similar to the other along the line, notably Port Soderick and Ballabeg.

-The 1880 Goods Shed
+Goods Shed

-A small timber goods shed was provided in 1880 being of similar style to those elsewhere on the route.
+A timber goods shed was provided in 1880 being of similar style to those elsewhere on the route of which no known photographs survive but it is believed to have been similar to that provided at Crosby Station on the Peel Line which was in a "Swiss" style and capable of being relocated.
 This was replaced by a stone structure as below, which remains extant.

-The 1898 Replacement
+Replacement Station

+Station Building (1898)

 Today's impressive two-storey station building would lead the casual observer to think it to be the railway's terminus which is in fact just under a mile away at Port Erin; it was constructed by a local firm in 1898 to serve the large demand of tourists for whom the village was a popular resort.
 It is the only "proper" station on the line to not have a passing loop, owing to its close location to the southern terminus.
 The station remains under the ownership of the railway but has been largely out of use.
 In 1980 the station was converted by the company Campamarina for use in conjunction with their Trailblazers holiday scheme and was used as a hostel (the buildings at Castletown Station were similarly treated at the same time).
 At this time the railway passed over the use of the whole building, and the station staff were subsequently housed in a garden shed-type structure on the platform.
 When the usage change, the canopy structure that runs parallel to the platform was bricked in and remains so today, although latterly the station master is once again housed in the building itself, albeit in a smaller office using part of the original ladies' waiting room.
-The ground floor consists of a large reception room with open fireplace and toilet facilities; formerly there was a refreshment room here too.
-The upper storey is served by one staircase and has a row of bedrooms running from a corridor which runs along the railway side of the building.
-Today the upper storey lies empty.
+The ground floor consists of a large reception room with open fireplace and toilet facilities; formerly there was a refreshment room.